 Dorchester Elementary School

-Dorchester Elementary School is the educational home of children in kindergarten through fifth grade in Woodcliff Lake, New Jersey.
+Dorchester Elementary School is the educational home of children in pre-k through fifth grade in Woodcliff Lake, New Jersey.
 The ongoing growth and development of our students and staff are at the heart of our every decision, improvement, and initiative.
 Through a diverse collection of programs and a wide variety of teaching methods, all of our students’ needs are met.
 We continue our quest of schoolwide improvement and inspiring a love of lifelong learning in our staff and students.

 The teachers at Dorchester work collaboratively to ensure that all students grow as learners.
 The combination of teacher collaboration, differentiated instructional strategies, individualized student support, and high expectations encourage cooperation, synergy, and problem-solving in order to meet the needs of each Dorchester student.

 Woven through our entire school is the philosophy of growth mindset.
 Teachers empower students to understand that every person is capable of learning and that a person’s abilities are related to the amount of effort that person puts forth.
 Students are encouraged to make mistakes and learn from those mistakes, persevere through their struggles, and believe that they are able to grow as learners through hard work.
+Additionally, students develop their social-emotional skills and practice mindfulness through the Choose Love program.

 Our teachers and students utilize a workshop model in reading and writing, which allows all students to be supported and challenged.
 Students take part in mini-lessons as a class to build their skills in specific genres of reading and writing.
 They then work independently as readers and writers at their own levels, conferencing with their teachers for individual instruction and working with their teachers and classmates in small groups on specific skills.
 The workshop model is student centered in that students have the opportunity to generate their own topics for writing and select their own books to read within the genres of study.